rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4/me4-volumes.md

 # About Volumes and Volume groups

 A volume is a logical subdivision of a virtual or linear pool and can be mapped to host-based applications.
 A mapped volume provides addressable storage to a host (for example, a file system partition you create with your operating system or third-party tools).
-For more information about mapping, see About volume mapping.
+For more information about mapping, see [About Mapping Initiators and Volumes](../powervault-me4/me4-mappings.md).

 ## Virtual Volumes